apache/causeway-site/content/components/security/shiro/configuring-shiro.md

-Title: Configuring Isis to Shiro
+Title: Configuring Isis to use Shiro

 ### Example Configuration